Cardosaum/data_science_specialization_jhu/07_regression_models/regression_model_cars_project.md

 # Data Exploration

-## Introduction to dataset used
+## Introduction to dataframe used

-We are going to use a famous dataset in R, called `mtcars`.
+We are going to use a famous dataframe in R, called `mtcars`.
 Here is a brief explanation about it:

 ><sub>The data was extracted from the 1974 Motor Trend US magazine, and comprises fuel consumption and 10 aspects of automobile design and performance for 32 automobiles (1973–74 models).</sub>